popphp/popphp/README.md

 --------
 Pop PHP Framework 2 is the latest version of the Pop PHP Framework.
-The biggest changes planned for the new version is that it will support 5.4+ only, will be stripped down to least amount of internal dependencies as possible and will be integrated with Composer.
+The biggest changes planned for the new version is that it will support 5.4+ only, will be stripped down to least amount of internal dependencies as possible, will support PSR-4 and will be integrated with Composer.

 COMPONENTS
 ----------
  - Acl
  - Application
  - Archive
- - Auth
+ - Auth [ _Db_ ]
  - Cache
  - Code
  - Crypt